 Receiving a “no-match” letter

 Beginning in the spring of 2019, the Social Security Administration (SSA) began sending businesses and employers “no-match” letters.
-They are meant to warn employers when there is a disparity between the SSA’s records and reported W-2 forms regarding the employee’s name and Social Security number (SSN).
-The letters inform employers that corrections are needed for the SSA to “properly post” an employee’s wages to determine whether or not he or she qualifies for certain Social Security benefits.
+The no-match letter from social security are meant to warn employers.
+This is when there is a disparity between the SSA’s records and reported W-2 forms regarding the employee’s name and Social Security number (SSN).
+The letters inform employers that corrections are needed for the SSA to “properly post” an employee’s wages.
+This is to determine whether or not he or she qualifies for certain Social Security benefits.

 Reasons for discrepancies

-An employee’s name and SSN may not match for a range of reasons such as a simple typographical error when typing the SSN or name change, or intentional use of false information that could be given by undocumented workers.
+An employee’s name and SSN may not match for a range of reasons such as a simple typographical error when typing the SSN or name change.
+Also an intentional use of false information that could be given by undocumented workers.

 There is controversy over these no-match letters.
 Some lawmakers believe that in “the current immigration enforcement climate” some employers might worry that one of these letters means there isn’t an immigration status for the employee and will fire him or her unnecessarily.